splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 #.
 Deploy the Helm chart with the required components, including the Operator, to your Kubernetes cluster.

 #.
-Deploy the Auto Instrumentation libraries.
+Deploy the specifications of the Auto Instrumentation libraries to be used.

 #.
 Verify the deployed resources are working correctly.